Union of the Russian People: Economy

 In economic matters, the Union promoted the purchase of lands from feudal owners by the state in order to sell them to poorer peasants on an affordable price.
 Some representatives of the Union in the State Duma went as far as to demand free provision of land to peasants, which greatly increased the party's popularity.
+The Statute explicitly stated that the Union would advocate that "poor peasants be given more land" and called for a broad programme of agricultural education to improve the productivity of Russian farming.
 Papers published by the Union also worked to provide the rural population with information on modern agricultural techniques.
 In order to fight against supposed Jewish domination, the Union promoted boycotting of businesses owned by Jews and supported the creation of cooperatives.

 History

 Creation

 The Union of the Russian people was by far the most important of the extreme rightist groups formed in the wake of the 1905 Revolution.
-It was founded in October 1905 as a movement to mobilise and rally the masses against the Left, by the two 'minor government officials' Alexander Dubrovin and Vladimir Purishkevich.
+It was founded in October 1905 as a movement to mobilise and rally the masses against the Left.
+Initiative for its creation is attributed to three figures: physician Alexander Dubrovin, artist Apollo Maikov, and Hegumen Arseny (Alexeyev).
 The creation of the movement was personally approved by Emperor Nicholas II.